tulul/tululbot/README.md

 #### General Flow

-1. Create a new issue on GitHub about your contribution.
+1. You need an issue on GitHub about your contribution.
 This can be a bug report (in which case your contribution is the bug fix) or feature suggestion (in which case your contribution is the implementation).
+If your contribution is a about new issue you want to raise, create a new issue on GitHub.

 1. Create a new branch on which you write your code.
 Use any branch name as you which.
 For example, `cool-feature`:
    ```bash